 4.2.5.
-Quality Control samples reported consisted of one method blank and one set of LCS/LCSD.
-No sample was designated to be spiked as MS/MSD.
+Quality Control samples reported consisted of one method blank, one set of LCS/LCSD, and MS/MSD.
+Sample TMW15102023 was designated to be spiked as MS/MSD.
 The full list of target compounds was spiked and reported for LCS/LCSD.
 Percent recoveries and percent RPDs for the QC samples reported were mostly within the project acceptance limits.
-At least seven compounds exceeded the upper acceptance limit in LCSD as shown in the table below:
+Quite a number of compounds exceeded the upper acceptance limit in LCS/LCSD and MS/MSD.
+Recoveries were all biased high and the compounds were not detected in the field samples.
+Results and recoveries of LCS/LCSD and MS/MSD was used to evaluate accuracy and precision for this method.